rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/415_preinstalled-runtime.md

 {{% /notice %}}

 ## Setting up your device
-To onboard the device on to rapyuta.io,[add the device](/developer-guide/manage-machines/onboarding/) to the console.
+To onboard a device, [click here](/3_how-tos/32_device-management/321_onboarding-a-device/).
 Ensure that you do not select the **Use docker compose as default runtime** checkbox while adding the device.

 ## Creating the build